DoTheEvo/selfhosted-apps-docker/trueNASscale/readme.md

 My home server runs ESXi.<br>
-TrueNAS is one of the virtual machines, with Fujitsu D3307 [flashed in to IT Mode](https://forums.servethehome.com/index.php?threads/the-versatile-sas3008-chipset-my-vendor-crossflashing-adventures.28297/page-4#post-319106) and pass-through in to the VM so that truenas has direct access to the disk, without any in between layer.
+TrueNAS is one of the virtual machines, with Fujitsu D3307 [flashed in to IT Mode](https://forums.servethehome.com/index.php?threads/the-versatile-sas3008-chipset-my-vendor-crossflashing-adventures.28297/page-4#post-319106) and pass-through in to the VM so that truenas has direct access to the disks, without any in between layer.

 I hold strong opinion on backups > raid.<br>